 So this is not an outfit post.
 Today I’ll be talking about bread!

 The truth is – I love bread!
-I grew up eating bread with everything (my Mom, 80% of the time, made bread).
+I grew up eating bread with everything (my Mom, 90% of the time, made bread).
 Bread for breakfast.
 Bread for lunch.
 Bread for dinner.
 Bread for Nutella snacks.
-Or just bread on its own.
+Or just bread on its own with some butter.

 Even though I have cut on eating bread quite a bit (especially in the last year after I did Gluten Free diet for a year), I still enjoy it once in a while.

-So when my sister told me about this No-knead-bread recipe, it had to be tried.
+So when my sister told me about this No-knead-bread recipe from NY Times Cooking, it had to be tried.
 And try it I did.
-My taste buds rejoiced.
+My taste buds rejoiced. 😉

-Easy my friends, it’s so easy and quite delicious!
+It’s super easy to make and it’s very delicious!
 It only requires four ingredients.
-And maybe a little patience, as it needs 14-20 hours of rising (I went with 18 hours) but the wait is very much worth it.
+And maybe a little patience, as it needs 14-20 hours of rising (I went with 18 hours the first time).